VaibhaviRG/Project-self/Cab Booking/README.md

 ## Task

-The goal of the competition is to create a predictive model for classifying new bookings (described by features such as time of booking, origin and destination of the trip, car Id) as to whether they will eventually get cancelled due to car unavailability.
-Participants need to upload their predicted likelihoods, and the system will compute the accuracy of these classifications.
+The goal is to create a predictive model for classifying new bookings (described by features such as time of booking, origin and destination of the trip, car Id) as to whether they will eventually get cancelled due to car unavailability.